leon4rd/test/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## Two peanuts were walking down the street.
+One was a salted.